K-12 Programs

 There are multiple options for students who prefer virtual and online learning:

 • Virtual Iredell-Statesville Schools, also called Virtual I-SS or VISS, houses online courses created and taught by our own I-SS teachers.
 I-SS created online courses follow state curriculum and state testing expectations.
-Virtual I-SS also uses other resources to provide courses to students
+Virtual I-SS also uses other resources to provide courses to students when an I-SS created course is not available.

 • iAcademy is a unique approach to public education through a hybrid of time spent learning in class and at home.
 The best of both worlds, flexibility is built into the fabric of the program.
-Parents choose which aspects will most benefit their student and create a customized learning plan with the instructor.
+Parents choose which aspects will most benefit their students and create a customized learning plan with the instructor.

 Explore Choice Programs